RamazanCELIKgtu/Countdown_website/README.md

 ## 🌟 Overview

-This is a personal, dedicated website counting down every second until I see my amazing girlfriend, Dinara!
-Built with love and modern web technologies, this project serves as a reminder that the wait is (almost) over.
+This is a personal, dedicated website counting down every second until I see my amazing girlfriend Built with love and modern web technologies, this project serves as a reminder that the wait is (almost) over.

 ---